 Black Cherry is a medium-to-large sized deciduous tree that is native to much of eastern North American, Mexico, and Central America.
 It typically occurs in both lowland and upland woods and along streams.
 It is noted for its fragrant white flowers, attractive glossy green foliage, and fall color.
 Black Cherry is one of the few plants that can compete with oaks as far as insect use and wildlife benefits.
 This native cherry may also be called Wild Cherry or Wild Rum Cherry.

 Black Cherry is known for its fragrant flowers which make their appearance in May.
-Small, 5-petaled white flowers appear in masses on 3-6 inch long pendulous racemes.
+Small, five-petaled white flowers appear in masses on 3″ to 6″ long pendulous racemes.
 Its respectable mature stature and fragrant blooms make it a worthy ornamental or shade tree that is sure to fill your landscape with a lovely aroma in spring.
-When fall arrives, its glossy green foliage shifts into a lovely display of colors from yellow to red.
+When fall arrives, its glossy green foliage shifts into a stunning display of colors from yellow to red.

 Before we dive into the benefits to wildlife, first it should be known that the leaves, twigs, bark, and seeds are poisonous to livestock and household pets like cats or dogs.
 These parts of the tree contain a cyanogenic glycoside which releases hydrogen cyanide when chewed or digested.
 It has been observed that most livestock poisoning comes from the consumption of wilted leaves, which contain more of the toxin than fresh leaves.
 White-tailed deer and rabbits, however, browse seedlings and saplings without harm.
 Both of these animals may browse Black Cherry seedlings heavily.
 In some areas, this can lead to a diminished population of the tree species.

-Good seed crops are produced on individual trees every 1 to 5 years but stands with multiple trees tend to have consistent annual production.
+Good seed crops are produced on individual trees between the ages of one to five but stands with multiple trees tend to have consistent annual production.
 In Wisconsin, the fruit ripens near the end of August, and between September/early October.

 Black Cherry has an extensive native range; it is found throughout much of eastern North America.
 It grows well on a wide variety of soil texture and moisture conditions except for the very wet or very dry.
 Black Cherry should be grown in full sun as it is a shade-intolerant species that is found primarily as successional vegetation or in forest openings.
 You may also find this species growing naturally in old fields or along fencerows.
 Black cherries are found most often as scattered individuals in various types of mesic woods and second-growth hardwood forests.
 Because of long-distance seed dispersal by birds and mammals, seedlings are often abundant in sites with no or few reproductive black cherries.